-BINGO WILL BE HELD ON 24 MAY AT THE AMENITY CENTER STARTING AT 7:00PM .
+BINGO WILL BE HELD ON 28th June AT THE AMENITY CENTER STARTING AT 7:00PM .
 ALL ARE WELCOME TO ATTEND THE CARDS ARE $1.00 DOLLAR EACH .
 This will be the last Bingo night till Fall .

 All residents should make their property as fire safe as possible.
 We encourage the removal of pine straw from properties and also wax myrtle and pampas grass as all these are highly flammable.
 All residents should be aware of No Burn Times and be cautious if you use a fire pit.
 Lets all work together to make Walkers Woods a great and fire safe community.

 ANY HOMEOWNER WISHING TO JOIN THE FIREWISE COMMITTEE YOUR HELP IS NEEDED PLEASE CONTACT WACCAMAW MGT PHONE 843 903 9551 HELP KEEP OUR COMMUNITY SAFE FROM